agonya/PFHelper/docs/src/docs/animationHelper.md

     PFHelper.pulsate(target, scaleMultiplier, duration);

 * `target` An object to animate. (obj)
 * `scaleMultiplier` The value to be multiplied by the original scale value.
-This value indicates how much the object will pulse. (float)
+This value indicates how much the object will pulse.
+We recommend you to give a number between 0-1 to create an "invard" pulse to avoid resizing issues. (float)
-* `duration` Duration of the animation. (number)
+* `duration` Duration of the animation in milliseconds. (number)

 <a name="unpulsate"></a>

 ## Unpulsate

-Removes the pulse animation that created from "`Pulsate`" function.
+Removes the pulse animation that was created by the "`Pulsate`" function.

 ### Usage